danielgrijalva/overworld-old/docs/README.md

 ## Contributing

-Head over to the [contributing guidelines](/CONTRIBUTING.md) for more details.
+Head over to the [contribution guidelines](getting-started/CONTRIBUTING.md) for more details.

 ## Features